PaulLouisF/gosim/README.md

 Live video: https://youtu.be/rivUuRjcgS0

 A domain-agnostic conversational agent that researches any topic, compiles a living knowledge wiki in Obsidian, and teaches through Socratic voice interaction.
+The agent can also modify the knowledge in obsidian by voice or text.

 Built for **GOSIM Agentic Hackathon 2026 · STATION F, Paris**.